-This paper is organized as follows: Section 3 presents general theoretical background regarding \mathcal{L}2 gain of discretetime LPV systems.
-Section 4 introduces some preliminaries with respect to the modeling of the uncertain domain, and then applies the results of Section 3 to the specific case of polytopic discrete-time LPV systems with known bounds on the rate of the parameter variation.
-Section 5 extends the analysis results and presents synthesis procedures for both gain scheduled and robust static output feedback controllers.
-A numerical example is presented in Section 6 that shows the benefits of the proposed approach.
-The conclusions and final remarks are presented in Section 7, and the Appendix presents the proof of the theorems.
+This paper is organized as follows: Section 2 presents general theoretical background regarding \mathcal{L}2 gain of discrete-time LTV systems.
+Section 3 introduces some preliminaries with respect to the modeling of the uncertain domain, and then applies the results of Section 2 to the specific case of discrete-time polytopic LPV systems with known bounds on the rate of the parameter variation.
+Section 4 extends the analysis results and presents synthesis procedures for both gain scheduled and robust static output feedback controllers.
+A numerical example is presented in Section 5 that shows the benefits of the proposed approach.
+The conclusions and final remarks are presented in Section 6 and the Appendix presents the proof of main theorems.